Ada-Developers-Academy/teach-in-pilot/resource-library/resources.md

 ## Gender Identity & Expression
 - [Watch this video](https://www.youtube.com/watch?v=NCLoNwVJA-0) on the importance of understanding someone else's gender.
 - [Watch this video](https://www.youtube.com/watch?v=xCMmZUu07IQ) about what are sexual orientation and gender identity.
+- There would be no pride month without the advocacy of Black queer activists.
+Please read more about the history of pride and Black queer activism here: [First Pride Riot History](https://www.refinery29.com/en-us/2020/06/9861317/first-pride-riots-history-black-lgbtq-blm)

 ## White Supremacy & Institutional Power
 - Resources to come